 Sen also considered the implementation of his concrete.
-He believes this new concrete has as good or even better mechanical properties and durability performances as the traditional one, and it features lower cost and environmental impacts over its life cycle because fly ash is a waste industrial material.
-These advantages could result in a good potential of applying the concrete in real-world settings.
+He believes this new concrete has as good or better mechanical properties, and durability performances like he traditional one.
+Also, it costs less and has a reduced environmental impact over its life cycle, because fly ash is considered industrial waste material.
+These advantages offer the potential of applying the concrete in real-world settings.

-In Sen’s experiment, the fly ash was from a coal-fired power plant in Oregon State, but if it came from another place where the quality of the coal and the technique of using the coal were different from those in this power plant, the properties of the fly ash might be quite different.
-In this situation, additional research was needed to ensure the resulting concrete could achieve reasonable quality, strength, and durability.
+In Sen’s experiment, the fly ash was from a coal-fired power plant in Oregon, but if it came from another location where the quality of the coal and technique of using the coal was different from those in this power plant, the properties of the fly ash might be different as well.
+In this situation, additional research was needed to ensure the resulting concrete was of reasonable quality, strength, and durability.